oxmoei/boundless/README.md

    ```
 * While the default CPU/RAM for each GPU is enough, for single GPUs, you can increase them to increase efiiciency, but don't maximize and always keep some CPU/RAML for other jobs.

-**Note**: `SEGMENT_SIZE` of the prover is set to `21` by default for each GPU, which is compatible only with `>20GB vRAM` GPUs, if you have less vRAM, you have to modify it, you can read the Segment Size section of the guide.

 ---

+**Note**: `SEGMENT_SIZE` of the prover is set to `21` by default in `x-exec-agent-common` service which applies on all GPUs, and `21` is compatible only with `>20GB vRAM` GPUs, if you have less vRAM, you have to modify it, you can read the [Segment Size](https://github.com/0xmoei/boundless/tree/main#segment-size-prover) section of the guide to modify it.

+---

 ## Running Prover
 Boundless is comprised of two major components:
 * `Bento` is the local proving infrastructure.
-Bento will take requests, prove them and return the result.
+Bento will take the locked orders from `Broker`, prove them and return the result to `Broker`.
 * `Broker` interacts with the Boundless market. `Broker` can submit or request proves from the market.

 ---